 Why have a Safe Routes to School program?

 - Nationally 50% of children hit by cars near schools are hit by cars driven by parents of other students

 - Traffic crashes are the leading cause of death for people between 4-34 years

-- Nationally 61% of children aged 9-13 years of age do not participate in any physical activity during their non-school hours
+- Nationally 61% of children aged 9-13 years of age do not participate in any physical activity outside of school

-The Safe Routes to School program encompasses the following strategies in an effort to reduce traffic, improve air quality, and increase the number of students walking and biking to school:
+The Safe Routes to School program has identified the following strategies for reducing traffic, improving air quality, and increasing the number of students walking and biking to school:

 Encouragement – Safe Routes to School provides training opportunities, information, and materials to promote walking and biking more frequently.